mynu-jayaraman/Mynu/README.md

+**YouTube Data Harvesting and Warehousing using SQL, MongoDB and Streamlit**

 **Problem Statement:**

 The problem statement is to create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.
 The application should have the following features: